FRCTeam3255/Graphics2022/README.md

-# Season Graphics
+# Graphics2022

-This repository is used to store the graphics used in our 20XX Season
+This repository is used to store the graphics used in our 2022 Season

 ## Folder Structure